MSUAASF Hiring Procedures for New or Existing Positions

 - SCSU is committed to excellence and actively supports cultural diversity.
 To promote this endeavor, we invite individuals who contribute to such diversity to apply, including minorities, women, LGBT or persons with disabilities and veterans.
 SCSU is a member of Minnesota State Colleges and Universities System. (at end of NOV)

-- EAA posts the position on NEOGOV and on AA websites and places one ad paid for by Academic Affairs.
+- Human Resources posts the position on NEOGOV and on AA websites and places one ad paid for by Academic Affairs.

 - FIRST COMMITTEE TASKS

-- Search Chair arranges for committee to meet with Equity & Affirmative Action Office representative who will provide an overview of the search process and the importance of confidentiality and data privacy of applicants during the search process.
+- Search Chair contact Human Resources to arrange for committee to meet with Human Resources and Equity & Affirmative Action Office representative who will provide an overview of the search process and the importance of confidentiality and data privacy of applicants during the search process.
 A handout outlining this is provided to all members along with a Confidentiality Agreement form to sign.

 - Schedule initial committee meeting.